 The early generation Roombas might be smart cleaners, but they plod their way around the home in their own quiet little world, requiring local user input to do anything out of their schedule.

-The Thinking Cleaner Faceplate is a $99 (check this listing for the latest live prices) upgrade for your Roomba and can help tie it into your home automation systems.
+The Thinking Cleaner Faceplate upgrade for your Roomba and can help tie it into your home automation systems.
 It is available in black or gray.

 In this Thinking Cleaner Faceplate review, I’ll break down how it works (and how well it works):

 Packing a 32-bit microcontroller, WiFi radio and 2.5 Megabytes of flash memory, there’s nothing particularly sexy about the kit in the Faceplate.
-However, what it can add to your old Roomba sounds like a decent deal for just $99.
+However, what it can add to your old Roomba sounds like a decent deal.

 With the iOS or Android app, you can program four timer changes each day, picking between clean, max clean, dock and stop commands.
 Max cleaning will make the Roomba run until the battery starts to get low, when it will recharge.